MOEAFramework/MOEAFramework/docs/variables.md

 ## Subset

 A subset is a fixed or variable-length array of numbers from the set $0, ..., N-1$.
-Unlikes a permutation that contains all elements, subsets only contain some of the elements.
-For example, subsets are often used in Bin Packing / Knapsack problems where we pick some assortment of items to fill the bag.
+There is some overlap in functionality between subsets and binary encodings, where the membership in the set can be represented by the value of each bit.
+However, subsets provide more control over the number of members in the set, whereas a binary encoding has no way to limit the number of bits set to `0` or `1`.

 ```java